Danbooru

 The following are NOT lens flares:

 • Rainbow-colored arcs that partially or entirely encircle the light source.
-These are most likely halos.
-Halos are not camera artifacts; like rainbows, they are caused by light being reflected and refracted by water droplets or ice crystals in the atmosphere.
+These are called halos, and are not camera artifacts.
+Like rainbows, they are caused by light being reflected and refracted by water droplets or ice crystals in the atmosphere.

 • bokeh.
 Bokeh is affected by the shape and size of a camera's iris in the same way as the second type of lens flare.
 However bokeh does not appear in a line, instead each spot corresponds to a single, out-of-focus light source.